gicolek/WP-Base-Theme/README.md

 WP Base Theme is a simple Framework being written to simplify the creation of WordPress powered Themes, handling some functionality semi-automatically.

-WP Base Theme doesn't include any kind of HTML or CSS.
+It doesn't include any kind of HTML or CSS.
 This is solely a PHP project.
 I wanted to provide a good base for developers, reducing the amount of markup removal.

 The main idea is to run everything from a single destination, provided a config array.